 It was great to clear my brain in preparation for our descent.

 In Grand Cayman, I met an octopus named Trevor, caused my husband to have to answer the question, “did you get a divorce at sea”, got myself the first inkling of a sunburn (first and last time all trip), and remembered how much I love shore diving with just Zliten instead of with a big group.

 It was nice to have a chance to dress up every evening.
 I got a chance to wear some new, and new old clothes that haven’t fit me in a while.
+I bought the new ones from https://www.neonmello.com/collections/culottes and was utterly pleased with my choices.
 It was also nice to get some compliments on them.
 I’m so new about actually kind of caring about my appearance again, it’s nice to know I’m doin’ it right when I get out the makeup and do something with my hair.

 Besides my octopus, I met plenty of octogenarians (and plenty of younger folks as well, though at forty we were definitely on the younger side of the average age of this ship’s passenger manifest), frolicked in my pajamas on the dance floor while most of the ship was asleep, and viewed a sunrise and sunset on the same day from different sections of the same deck.

 During sea days, I feel like I sunk into a relaxed mode fairly quickly.
 I lost and recovered an hour more times than a reasonable human should, sometimes on purpose, and sometimes not.
 I found a routine involving entirely too much food (though somehow I still find myself a few lbs down at the moment – magic!), some activity, gym-like or not, cards, and jockeying for the primo spot to read my book on the pool deck.
 I felt the tangles in my soul unwind themselves, which was a relief to me and very possibly everyone else in my life.